 A Complete Guide to Conversion of Company

-According to section 18 of the Companies Act of 2013, any type of company that has already been registered can change into a different type of company by making a few amendments to the Memorandum of Association (MOA) and Articles of Association (AOA) of the company.
+According to section 18 of the Companies Act of 2013, any company that has already been registered can become a different type by amending its Memorandum of Association (MOA) and Articles of Association (AOA).

 How Might a Business be Converted?

-By changing the Memorandum of Association and Articles of Association, any type of company can change into another company in accordance with the norms of company law of the country, which is the Companies Act 2013.
+By changing the Memorandum of Association and Articles of Association, any company can change into another company in accordance with the norms of the country’s company law, which is the Companies Act 2013.

-Further, they can submit an application to the Registrar.
-The Registrar of Companies or the ROC must receive an application for such conversion.
-The previous registration of that specific company will be closed once the registrar is satisfied with the registration provisions.
+Further, they can apply to the Registrar of Companies, or the ROC.
+The Registrar of Companies must receive an application for such conversion.
+Once the Registrar is registered with the registration provisions, the previous registration of that specific company will be closed.

-Then there will be an issue of a certificate of incorporation after all necessary paperwork has been registered.
-Here, the registrar will issue a new certificate of incorporation to the business which states its converted or new form.
+After all necessary paperwork has been registered, a certificate of incorporation will be issued.
+The Registrar will issue a new certificate of incorporation to the business stating its converted or new form.

 This legal statement addresses company conversions under the 2013 Companies Act.